ISSN 0253-2778

 Catalog

 Figure 1.
-An example (XMM-Newton obsid 0741330101) of the adopted regions when processing the XMM-Newton EPIC-pn data in SW mode.
+An example (XMM-Newton ObsID 0741330101) of the adopted regions when processing the XMM-Newton EPIC-pn data in SW mode.
 The image is extracted at 3–10 keV with evselect and plotted in logarithmic scale with ds9.
 The green circle is the source region, which is optimally determined by eregionanalyse, while the two white circles with a radius of 40 arcsec are the background regions.
 Note that part of the source region is outside the FOV (often the case for the SW mode), which will be automatically corrected by arfgen.
 Outside the red circle with a radius of 100 arcsec is the source-free region, used to filter intervals with a flaring background.

 Figure 2.
-Usable fraction of the GTI after filtering the periods showing flaring background with different thresholds, for the 85 XMM-Newton exposures in SW mode.
+Usable fraction of the GTI after filtering the periods showing flaring background with different thresholds, for the 85 XMM-Newton exposures in the SW mode.

 Figure 3.
 Example NuSTAR FPMA 3–78 keV (ObsID: 60501049002) and XMM-Newton EPIC-pn 3–10 keV (ObsID: 0852210101) light curves (with a time bin of 500 s) of Mrk 1383, to illustrate the merge of NuSTAR and EPIC-pn GTIs.
 The grey shades represent the dropped time intervals for each instrument, mainly due to the Earth occultation for NuSTAR, and flaring background for EPIC-pn.
 The blue dots represent the remaining data after merging the GTIs, while the red open circles mark the data dropped due to the merging of GTI.
 For EPIC-pn (lower panel), we over-plot the background rate curve (grey stars) used to filter the intervals with flaring background, and the corresponding data points filtered out from the source light curve (grey circles).
 The duration of the exposures and net exposure time (before/after merging GTIs) are labelled, respectively.